Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Methods

-For a pulsating flame, the frequency content of the total chemiluminescence signal was first analyzed using fast Fourier transform (FFT).
+The frequency content of the total chemiluminescence signal was first analyzed using fast Fourier transform (FFT).
 The results were expressed in terms of normalized power spectral density (NPSD), as shown in Eqn.
 (1).

 In Eqn.
 (1), $f_k = k \Delta f$ denotes the k-th discrete Fourier frequency, with $\Delta f$ being the reciprocal of the total measurement time $T = N \Delta t$ (1 s in the current study). $S(f_k)$ denotes the NPSD of the chemiluminescence signal evaluated at $f_k$. $I(t_i)$ represents the discrete-time chemiluminescence signal sampled at $t_i = i \Delta t$, and $j$ denotes the imaginary unit. $S(f_k)$ is also expressed in logarithmic units (dB/Hz) as follows.